unik-name/docs.unikname.network/docs/cli.md

 ##### Failing example

-Display UNIK properties with at least 300 confirmations since the last UNIK token update
+Display UNIKNAME properties with at least 300 confirmations since the last UNIKNAME token update
 ```bash
 uns properties:list @bob --confirmed 300
 ```

 ##### Failing output example

-CLI throws error because of the actual number of confirmations of the last transaction that have updated UNIK token is lower than expected.
+CLI throws error because of the actual number of confirmations of the last transaction that have updated UNIKNAME token is lower than expected.
 ```bash
 $ uns properties:list @bob --confirmed 300
 ›   Error: [properties:list] Not enough confirmations (expected: 300, actual: 217)